Warblade

 Warblade is a shareware computer game for Microsoft Windows and OS X, written by Norwegian developer Edgar M. Vigdal.
-The Windows version runs well on Linux under Wine.
 It is also available for retail in the App Store for iOS devices (in iPhone/iPod Touch and iPad versions).
 The game is a 2D space shooter in the vein of the perennial classic Galaga.
 It is a rewrite and modernization of a popular Amiga shareware game, Deluxe Galaga, which was written by the same author back in the mid-1990s.
 Where technically possible, the graphics and sounds are respectful to their Amiga origins.

 Gameplay

 The player controls a small ship, which moves along the bottom of the screen.
 An assembly of bug-like alien creatures fly onto the screen and shoot at the player's ship.
 The player must defeat all the aliens on the screen by shooting at them from the ship to advance to the next level.
 On defeating some aliens, random bonuses will be dropped for the player to collect, such as money, improved weaponry, or mini games.